aathil1231/Android_Pro/README.md

-# Android_Pro
+# Android Projects
- android and flutter projects
+ This repository holds android projects and flutter projects that develop in Android Studio.